LAXUS3333/ChatBot-using-DeepSeek-R1/README.md

-# ChatBot-using-DeepSeek-R1
+# OMEGA AI using DeepSeek R1
-This is a fun project where I integrate the DeepSeek R1 model and train it according to my prefrences.
+This is a fun project where I integrate the DeepSeek R1 model and train it according to my preferences.